scipp/scipp/docs/reference/developer/getting-started.rst

   ctest --preset test

-If only Python core or tests have been updated, there is no need to rebuild or reinstall, provided that you use an editable install (using ``conda develop src`` as described earlier).
+If only Python code or tests have been updated, there is no need to rebuild or reinstall, provided that you use an editable install (using ``conda develop src`` as described earlier).

 To run the Python tests, run (in the top-level directory):